codeigniter4/shield/docs/4 - authorization.md

 ## Authorizing Users

-When the `Authorizable` trait on the `User` entity provides the following methods to authorize your users.
+The `Authorizable` trait on the `User` entity provides the following methods to authorize your users.

 #### can()